Skip to main content

 Staffing

 The resident is required to fulfill the service commitment (staffing) designed to ensure they gain experience and can function independently as a competent emergency medicine clinical pharmacist.
-The staffing experience will only take place in the ED.
+The staffing experience will primarily take place in the ED; on evening weekend shifts, the resident may also be responsible for the Surgical & Neurosciences Intensive Care Unit's orders.

-• Hours are accomplished through weekend and evening staffing
+• Hours are primarily accomplished through weekend and evening staffing

 • One major holiday and two minor holidays